 But here’s the little caveat.

-When you stop running on the spot, you lose that muscle pump, and your heart and muscles quickly return to their usual pace, which decreases blood circulation, resulting in lightheadedness and weakness.
+When you stop running on the spot, you lose that muscle pump, which decreases blood circulation, resulting in lightheadedness and weakness.

 How to Prevent Blood Pressure Drops

 Do a 5- to 10-minute cool-down before jumping in the shower.